-There are many different nutritional strategies that can improve or potentially reverse type 2 diabetes.
+Many different nutritional strategies can improve or potentially reverse type 2 diabetes.

-However, it appears that very low carb ketogenic diets are most effective than low-fat diets in reducing blood-glucose and insulin levels.
+However, it appears that very low carb ketogenic diets are more effective than low-fat diets in reducing blood-glucose and insulin levels.

 Several meta-analyses and systematic reviews show this.